This concept isn’t that far-fetched. Over 3 billion people meet once a week to learn about spirit worlds and supernatural beings.

 So, we are back to our original question.
 Are the spirit worlds of the shaman real?

 The answer depends on how you determine reality.
 Some people distinguish normal reality from non-ordinary reality.
 They say non-ordinary reality is just imagination.
 It isn’t real.

-So, it is said the magical athletes of the spirit world are the Shaman.
-They travel to the spirit worlds of the upper, middle, and lower earth, guiding us to find answers and healing.
+Some say the magical athletes of the spirit world are the Shaman.
+They travel to the spirit worlds of the upper, middle, and lower earth.
+Their mission is to help us to find answers and healing.

 It continues to be a collective perception for those who practice it today.
 The experience of the Shamanic Journey is universal.
-No matter what you call the journey, the experience is the same no matter the culture, is a collective reality.
+No matter what you call the journey, the experience is the same, no matter the culture.
+It is a collective reality.
 So, to the question, are the spirit worlds of the shaman real?
 We would say yes.

 Science Validates Shamanic Consciousness

-Wow, didn’t expect this.
+Wow, I didn’t expect this.
 This journey is a separate state of consciousness.
 The shamanic journey is the key process of Shamanism.
-This “spiritual technology” opens a doorway to a unique state of consciousness.
+This “spiritual technology” opens a doorway to a unique consciousness state.
 Michael Harner (1) is an anthropologist and author.
-He calls this state, “The Shamanic State of Consciousness” (SSC).
-In this state the brainwaves are the theta-wave are around 4 to 7Hz.
+He calls this state “The Shamanic State of Consciousness” (SSC).
+In this state, the brainwaves are in the theta-wavelength 4 to 7Hz.